Cosmic39/cosmic39/README.md

 # 👋 Hey there!
 I'm Cosmic

 I'm a **Cybersecurity & AI enthusiast** on a mission to create powerful, intelligent tools and innovative software.
-From **Jarvis.py** to custom OS projects, I love building tech that actually does something epic.
+I love building tech that actually does something epic.

 ---